-- ARVs of Tenofovir + Lamivudine + Efavirenz (300/300/600 mg) (TLE) formulation.
-In view of the relative large UNDP intake for this ARV formulation, UNDP has developed and manages a system of Long-Term Agreements (LTAs) with all manufacturers that meet the minimum Global Fund quality assurance requirements for this product.
-Requesting units are advised to source any TLE needs through the UNDP LTAs.
+- ARVs medicines (adult formulation): UNDP has developed and manages a system of Long-Term Agreements (LTAs) with all ARV manufacturers that meet the minimum UNDP quality assurance requirements for ARV medicines (adult formulation).
+The pediatric ARV formulation should still be channelled through UNICEF.
+Requesting units are advised to source any ARV medicines (adult formulations) through the UNDP LTAs.
 The LTAs, together with a set of comprehensive standard operating procedures (SOPs) are available here.

 As a back-up option to the existing UNDP LTAs, requesting units can also source their first-line TB medicines needs through the Procurement Services Unit (PSU)/Global Procurement Unit (GPU).
 However, since this is an exception to the standard procedures, such action requires prior approval by Cécile Macé with the UNDP Global Fund/Health Implementation Support Team.

 All second-line anti-TB medicines shall be procured in adherence to the Global Fund 13th Board Decision of 2006.
 To limit resistance to second-line TB drugs, and to be consistent with the policies of other international funding sources, all procurement of medicines to treat multi-drug resistant TB (MDR-TB) financed by the Global Fund must be conducted through the Green Light Committee (GLC) of the Stop TB Partnership.